Event-AHU/HARDVS/README.md

 ### Citation:
-If you find this work useful for your research, please cite the following paper and give us a star.
+If you find this work useful for your research, please cite the following paper and give us a :star2:.
 ```bibtex
 @article{wang2022hardvs,
   title={HARDVS: Revisiting Human Activity Recognition with Dynamic Vision Sensors},